 Harvard University Housing also offers a wide range of housing options in both Cambridge and Boston.

-The Office for Career Services offers career counseling, job search resources, and networking opportunities to help students and alumni succeed in finding challenging and rewarding positions.
+Career Advancement offers career counseling, job search resources, and networking opportunities to help students and alumni succeed in finding challenging and rewarding positions.
 The office invites numerous organizations to campus to present information sessions and to participate in three Career Fairs during the academic year.
-Organizations are encouraged to post jobs, internships, and fellowships and to review electronic résumé/curriculum vitae (CV) books for potential candidates.
+Organizations are encouraged to post jobs, internships, and fellowships and to review our electronic résumé/curriculum vitae (CV) books for potential candidates.
 Students also can attend fairs and events sponsored by the career services offices of other Harvard graduate schools.
-The CSO team conducts workshops on résumé/CV and cover letter writing, job search strategies, and interviewing and negotiating skills.
+The career advancement team conducts workshops on résumé/CV and cover letter writing, job search strategies, and interviewing and negotiating skills.

 The team also organizes panel discussions featuring HSPH alumni and public health professionals.
-Alumni career coaches are available to assist students with their networking and career planning.
+Alumni are available to advise students on networking and career planning.
 Students and alumni have access to current online job postings and to fellowship and internship opportunities.
-The Career Services Office offers comprehensive online career preparation resources including job listings, resource directories, and other career-related information.
-Additionally, the office provides an interactive site on which students can practice for job interviews.
-Students have the opportunity to network with graduates from other Harvard professional schools through the Crimson Compass, an online database of university-wide alumni and a specific HSPH alumni networking database.
+The office offers comprehensive online career preparation resources, including job listings, resource directories, and other career-related information.
+The office provides an interactive site on which students can practice for job interviews, together with a site that gives students access to a full spectrum of career resources, including job postings, network resources, and information on organizations.

-The Office of Alumni Affairs (OAA) acts as a liaison among 12,000 HSPH alumni and HSPH faculty, students, and administrators.
+Alumni Affairs acts as a liaison among 12,000 HSPH alumni and HSPH faculty, students, and administrators.
 It develops and implements programs and initiatives to build the alumni network and serves as a catalyst for connecting students, alumni, faculty, and outside constituencies on local, regional, and international levels.

-The Office for Alumni Affairs works closely with the Offices for Career Services, Student Services, and Office of Education, as well as with individual academic departments, to provide input into curricula, locate and facilitate practice placements, connect students with alumni mentors, and act as a resource for possible career opportunities.
+The Office for Alumni Affairs and Career Advancement works closely with Student Services, Office of Education, as well as with individual academic departments, to provide input into curricula, locate and facilitate practice placements, connect students with alumni mentors, and act as a resource for possible career opportunities.
 The office also works with the HSPH Alumni Association and the Alumni Council, the association’s elected representative body, to organize educational and networking events in the United States and abroad.
 In addition to maintaining active social networking groups, the office has launched an online directory communications platform to help facilitate connections among HSPH students, faculty, and alumni.

 Office of Diversity and Inclusion